MissVeronica/um-landing-page-for-email-links/README.md

 This is a quick fix for the bug report https://github.com/ultimatemember/ultimatemember/issues/845

+and updated with this bug report https://github.com/ultimatemember/ultimatemember/issues/952

 # Installation

 Create a WP Page with the slug: um-landing-page

+Page name can be different from "UM Landing Page" if you have other requirements.

 On this page insert only the shortcode: [um-landing-page]